willshepp28/EssentialAlgos/README.md

 ## Purpose

-- **Showcase**: This repository is a portfolio of my coding journey, detailing the thought processes, strategies, and solutions I've formulated for various coding challenges.
+- **Showcase**: This repository is a portfolio of my coding journey, detailing the thought processes, strategies, and solutions I've formulated for various coding challenges!
 - **Share Knowledge**: By sharing my approaches, I hope to provide insights and potentially different angles to tackle these challenges.

 ## Platforms Covered